oliguo/deepseek-openrouter-comparison-chat/README.md

-# DeepSeek vs OpenRouter Chat Comparison
+# DeepSeek vs OpenRouter vs Others Chat Comparison

-A web application that allows users to compare responses from DeepSeek and OpenRouter AI models side by side in a dual chat interface.
+A web application that allows users to compare responses from DeepSeek, OpenRouter AI models and Others side by side in a dual chat interface.

 ## Preview